 Proxy Pass – this is the box where you need to add the password for the proxy so you can establish and authenticate the proxy connection.

-If you get a Valid status for the proxy after verifying, you may then proceed to assigning the proxy to an account by clicking the drop down box found under the Social Profiles header, select the account and click the ‘Add’ button.
+6. If you get a Valid status for the proxy after verifying, you may then proceed in assigning the proxy to an account by clicking the drop-down box found under the Social Profiles header, select the account and click the ‘Add’ button.

 More About the Proxy Manager Tab:

-After covering the nitty-gritties of adding a proxy, below are some of the time saver options you can take advantage of in the Proxy Manager tab
+After covering the nitty-gritty of adding a proxy, below are some of the time saver options you can take advantage of in the Proxy Manager tab

 - *Import Proxies – if you want to add multiple proxies in one go, you can create a file and import them instead of adding them one by one.
 Just make sure that you use the correct import file format.